leeannachen/googlesample/README.md

-This is my first repository and first commit.
+# About me

-...making changes to this file...
+This is my about me project.
+It's not *everything* about me, but it's a start.